mvellandi/journal-old/_posts/2011-03-14-illustrated-story-animation-citizens-united-federal-election-commission-advocacy.md

 ---
-title: The Illustrated Story and Implications of Citizens United v.
-Federal Election Commission
+title: "The Illustrated Story and Implications of Citizens United v.
+Federal Election Commission"
+layout: post
 date: 2011-03-14T12:07:40+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Public Citizen worked with Annie Leonard and Free Range Studios to produce the following animated video as part of a campaign, Democracy is for People
 categories: